 That post has all the information you need to understand why that strategy works, and has important tips for helping you get started.

 But I know that when I first started investing, it was helpful to see examples of how other people actually did it.
 Not because I wanted to copy them, but just because it can all feel a little abstract until you see it in action.

 So today, I’d like to show you how my wife and I have implemented our own personal investment plan.
 This is not meant to be a recommendation for you, as everyone’s situation is different.
 My hope simply is that seeing how we’ve done it will be helpful as you come up with your own plan.

-Quick note: For step-by-step guidance through creating YOUR personal investment plan, check out my book: Smart Investing for Your 20s and 30s.
+Quick note: For step-by-step guidance through creating YOUR personal investment plan, check out the guide Investing Made Simple.

 What are we investing for?

 The investment strategy I’m describing here is for our retirement savings.
 We have multiple short-term savings goals that are kept in much safer investments, primarily savings accounts.
 Retirement is our main long-term goal at this point, and therefore the only major goal for which we have an investment plan.